Lyalpha/ifuanal/docs/tutorial.rst

 ..
 WARNING::

-   Where spaxels are included in multiple bins, the plots will not represent these correctly (or consistently?).
+   Where spaxels are included in multiple bins, the 2D map plots will not represent these correctly (or consistently?).

 .. _cont-fitting: